MohFahmi27/Sampah.In/README.md

 # Sampah.In
-Simple Andoid app call Sampa.In
+Simple Andoid app call Sampah.In